HarishSuryaNS/HarishSuryaNS/README.md

 - 👋 Hi, I’m Harish Surya
-- 👀 I’m interested in Mechanics
+- 👀 I’m interested in Mechanics and Chess
 - 🌱 I’m currently persueing Diploma in Mechanical Engineering
 - 📫 How to reach me nsharishsurya@gmail.com
 <!---